|Major Groups > Gilled Mushrooms > Dark-Spored > Agaricus > Agaricus amicosus|

 by Michael Kuo

-Ecology: Saprobic; growing scattered or gregariously in piled litter of Engelmann Spruce and Subalpine Fir; summer and fall; documented from southwestern to north-central Colorado and perhaps to be expected throughout the spruce-fir forests of the Rocky Mountains.
+Ecology: Saprobic; growing scattered or gregariously in piled litter of Engelmann spruce and subalpine fir; summer and fall; documented from north-central Colorado to northern New Mexico; perhaps to be expected throughout the Rockies.
+The illustrated and described collections are from Colorado.

-Cap: 7-18 cm; convex or blocky at first, becoming broadly convex; dry; whitish underneath brown, pressed-down fibers that remain tightly affixed or become aggregated into small scales; often bruising reddish.
+Cap: 6–14 cm across; convex at first, becoming broadly convex or nearly flat; dry; whitish to tan underneath appressed brown fibrils that remain tightly affixed or, rarely, become aggregated into fine scales; often bruising reddish to pinkish brown on the margin.

-Gills: Free from the stem; close; pink when young, often bruising reddish; later dark chocolate brown to blackish; covered when in the button stage with a whitish to brownish partial veil.
+Gills: Free from the stem; close or crowded; pink when young; later dark chocolate brown to blackish; covered when in the button stage with a whitish to brownish partial veil.

-Stem: 4-12 cm long; up to 3 cm thick; more or less equal above a slightly to moderately swollen base; with a skirtlike, whitish to brownish ring; whitish; bruising reddish orange; fairly smooth; base sheathed in whitish to brownish veil material.
+Stem: 4–14 cm long; 2–4 cm thick; more or less equal above a slightly to moderately swollen base; with a skirtlike, whitish to brownish ring; whitish; bruising reddish to pinkish brown; bald or slightly fibrillose.

 Flesh: White; changing to reddish or brownish red when sliced.